Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Brookfield's median taxpayer income was $48,481 and average was $54,725 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than national averages, compared to Greater Melbourne's median of $57,688 and average of $75,164.
-By September 2025, estimates based on Wage Price Index growth suggest a median income of approximately $52,481 and an average of $59,240 in Brookfield.
-Census 2021 data shows incomes rank modestly in Brookfield, with household, family, and personal incomes between the 29th and 44th percentiles.
-The $1,500 - 2,999 income bracket dominates, with 37.7% of residents (4,287 people).
-Housing affordability pressures are severe, with only 82.9% of income remaining after housing costs, ranking at the 43rd percentile.
+The median taxpayer income in Brookfield is $48,481 and the average is $54,725 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+These figures are lower than national averages.
+In Greater Melbourne, the median income is $57,688 and the average is $75,164.
+By September 2025, estimated incomes would be approximately $52,481 (median) and $59,240 (average), accounting for an 8.25% growth since financial year 2023 as per the Wage Price Index.
+According to Census 2021 income data, Brookfield ranks modestly in terms of household, family, and personal incomes, between the 29th and 44th percentiles.
+The $1,500 - 2,999 income bracket dominates with 37.7% of residents (4,287 people), similar to the regional trend where this cohort represents 32.8%.
+Housing affordability pressures are severe in Brookfield, with only 82.9% of income remaining after housing costs, ranking at the 43rd percentile.

 Frequently Asked Questions - Income